 This image alludes back to the Emperor card, in which we also saw a solid evergreen tree.
 The Emperor seemed to be magnificent, sturdy, and invincible.
-Here we see that there are forces of upheaval which can unexpectedly strike even the strongest of us.
+But in the Tower, we see that there are forces of upheaval which can unexpectedly strike even the strongest of us.

 The Tower shows moments that are difficult at the time, but when we look back we say ‘thank goodness that happened.’
-Like when your boyfriend leaves you, but then you find a partner who is a much better match for you.
-Or when you get fired, and find an unexpected new career path which brings you greater fulfillment.
+Like when your partner leaves you, but then you find a relationship that is a much better match for you.
+Or when you get fired, but eventually find an unexpected new career path which brings you greater fulfillment.

 When a change is necessary but our ego won’t let us make that change, we experience the Tower.
 If we don’t listen to the whispers of our life, an explosive turn of events will force us to pay attention.
 On the other hand, if we DO listen to the whispers, we can encourage the tower’s dismantling.
 But even when we choose a sweeping change, it will still be intense!

 Tarot reminds us that life is always dynamic.
 One minute you are the Emperor, strong and solid, and the next you are the Tower, experiencing chaos.
 When we look at the bigger picture we find order in disorder and necessity in the Tower’s jolt.